Integrating LDAP/Active Directory with SonicWall UTM appliance

 This article covers how to integrate LDAP/Active Directory with a SonicWall firewall.

 Port Number: The default LDAP over TLS port number is TCP 636.
 The default LDAP (unencrypted) port number is TCP 389.
-If you are using a custom listening port on your LDAP server,
+If you are using a custom listening port on your LDAP server, specify it here.

 How to Test

 On the LDAP Test tab, test a Username and Password in Active directory to make sure that the communication is successful.